HannaLangenberg/ARAquarium/README.md

   <img src="https://github.com/HannaLangenberg/ARAquarium/blob/main/Assets/Screenshots/S_Dekodetails.jpg" width="300" />
 </p>

-To program takes a few measures to make the aquarium appear a bit more natural:
+The program takes a few measures to make the aquarium appear a bit more natural:
 <br/>A random rotation along the y-axis is applied to every object and additionally the plants and decor items are scaled randomly.
 The scale factor is individually set for each aquarium to ensure that no objects can outgrow their home.
 <br/><p align="center"><img src="https://github.com/HannaLangenberg/ARAquarium/blob/main/Assets/Screenshots/S_Rotation.jpg" width="550"></p>